Eamon Bulfin: Early life and family

 One of the flags raised by Bulfin during the Easter Rising of 1916.

-In the Easter Rising of 1916, he raised the green flag Upon the arrival of the flags, James Connolly requested that Bulfin raise them on the flag poles situated at each end of the roof.
-The tricolour was then hoisted on the right corner of Henry Street, while a green flag displaying the words 'Irish Republic' was raised on the left corner at Princess Street.
+In the Easter Rising of 1916, he served as an Irish Volunteers lieutenant in the GPO.
+Upon the arrival of the two flags, James Connolly requested that Bulfin raise the green flag bearing the words Irish Republic on the Prince's Street corner.
+The tricolour was then hoisted on the corner with Henry Street.
 Following the rising he was condemned to death, but was reprieved and deported to Buenos Aires after internment in Frongoch internment camp in Wales along with the other Irish soldiers of the Rising.

 His sister Catalina (1901–1976) was secretary to Austin Stack.
 Catalina Bulfin married the Nobel Prize winner Seán MacBride, a founding member of Amnesty International, the son of Major John MacBride and Maud Gonne.

-Bulfin married Nora Brick in 1927, with whom he had four children, including the sculptor Michael Bulfin.
+Bulfin married Nora Brick in 1927, and they had four children, one of them the sculptor Michael Bulfin.

 Career

 Éamon de Valera made Bulfin Irish Representative to Argentina.
 De Valera described Bulfin's job as to "inaugurate direct trade between Ireland and the Argentine Republic… to co-ordinate Irish opinion in the Argentine, and to bring it into the Irish demand for a republic."
 While carrying out these duties, Bulfin maintained a close line of communication with Michael Collins in Ireland.

 Bulfin was one of several representatives abroad appointed for that purpose during the War of Independence, and recognition of the importance of their work led to the establishment in February 1921 of a Department of Foreign Affairs.

 In the 1920 County Council elections, Bulfin was nominated in his absence for a seat on the council of Offaly, his family's county of origin.
 He was elected and though he was in Argentina, immediately appointed chairman of the council.
-One of the first actions of the new council was to agree that King's County be renamed Offaly, the name of the ancient Gaelic kingdom from which part of the modern county was formed.
+One of the first actions of the new council was to agree that King's County be renamed Offaly, from Uí Fáighle, the name of the ancient Gaelic kingdom from which part of the modern county was formed.

+When Bulfin returned to Ireland during the Civil War he refused to take part in it - though he handed over £600 outstanding from the Argentine mission to the anti-Treaty forces.
+He was heartbroken by the death of Michael Collins during a gun battle in 1922.

 In 1924, Bulfin joined the staff of The Southern Cross, becoming its London editor in 1933.
 From this post he wrote extensively on world politics and current affairs from a pro-Irish point of view.
 His columns focused on the causes of Irish independence and autonomy and even offered advice to other countries seeking self-determination.
 In addition to his political writings, he also published short stories and poetry in both English and Spanish.

-On the formation of the Irish Free State, Bulfin returned to Ireland, and became active in local politics.
+On the formation of the Irish Free State, Bulfin returned to Ireland, and became a farmer, tax collector and one of those responsible for the administration of local old age pensions in Offaly.